 Faville says he rarely sells anything outright.
 “I did trade a Brain Police record I got in San Diego to someone in France.
 But I’m primarily a collector.”
 Among his favorite memorabilia is an 8X10 photo of local band the Orfuns playing onstage in the '60s at Ozzy’s Battle of the Bands.
 “That was a big deal in San Diego then.
 It was a guitar shop and they’d have, like, 20 bands in an afternoon.
 What a scene that must have been, huh?”

 Other labels with Brain Police records now include Shadoks Music (Germany) and the Italian label Akarma, which reissued the original demo album in 2000.
-A Normal/Shadoks CD reissure of the original unreleased album came with songs cut for a 1969 single and several earlier singles (1964-1966) by the Man-Dells and the Other Four, both featuring Brain Policemen Lombardo and Randle.
+A Normal/Shadoks CD reissure of the original unreleased album came with songs cut for a 1969 single and several earlier singles (1964-1966) by the Man-Dells and the Other Four, both featuring Brain Policemen Norm Lombardo and Rick Randle.